kavosh8/kavosh8.github.io/index.md

 I am an AI scientist whose career goal is to understand computational principles underlying intelligence.
 More specifically, I study agents that interact with a sequential environment to improve their behavior through trial and error.
 This agent-environment interaction is referred to as the reinforcement learning problem.

+I am a senior research scientist at Meta's RL team.
 I have a PhD and an extensive background in the theoretical and empirical foundations of reinforcement learning.
 I have published more than a dozen papers at top-tier AI conferences such as Neurips, ICML, ICLR, AAAI, and ACL.
 On the academic side, I am really interested in understanding the optimization problem that arises in the context of learning the value function.
 On the aplication side, I am quite interested in the developing assistive AI agents that interact with humans and learn from feedback to provide better service.
 My aspiration is to make AI agents that co-exist with and help us live our best lives.

 The best way to reach me for career-related stuff is by shooting me an email at my first name @alumni.brown.edu.
 I am genuinely interested in forming meaningful connections with fellow AI scientists, engineers, students, etc, so feel free to reach out even if we never met in person.